resources

 GUIDING PRINCIPLE

-Transportation is a core service of a government that is critical for economic development and facilitating the efficient delivery of goods and services.
-Sufficient transportation funding of all options is needed to implement a robust and connected transportation network in Tampa Bay.
-With the 15 million visitors (2022) that come to our region each year, it’s imperative that we make the necessary investment to keep our economy flowing and Floridians and visitors safe.
+With nearly 16 million visitors (2023) that come to our region each year, it’s imperative that we make the necessary investments to keep our economy flowing and Floridians and visitors safe.
+In addition to highways, our region also moves people and goods with a labyrinth of railways, seaports, and airports, all interconnected to provide services and goods that grow our economy.
+We will keep fighting to protect the State Transportation Trust Fund.
 The future health and prosperity of all Floridians is advanced with creating and maintaining sustainable and reliable infrastructure systems.

 1. TRANSIT